Accidental American Taxes: Compliance & IRS Rules

 The IRS offers the Streamlined Filing Compliance Procedures to help Accidental Americans catch up penalty-free.
 To qualify, you must:

 If you choose to relinquish your US citizenship, you may have to pay an exit tax to cover your outstanding taxes.
 Relinquishing citizenship erases future tax liabilities but does not excuse all unpaid liabilities.
-It may also result in having to continue to file US tax returns and pay more tax than when you were a US citizen.
+It may also result in the need to continue filing US tax returns and paying more tax than you would have as a US citizen.
 Planning such a move is critical, and Greenback can help with every step of the process.

 Comparison of Compliance Options